 This feasibility study's major findings and conclusions were presented at the 17th Annual Calumet Heritage Conference in October 2016.
-After accounting for public feedback in that meeting, the stage is now set for presenting the feasibility study to the general public.
-The present document will be available for public comment for a thirty-day period beginning in early January 2017.
-The study report will also be reviewed by the National Park Service's National Heritage Areas program.
+After accounting for public feedback in that meeting, the stage was set for presenting the feasibility study to the general public.
+A previous version of the present document was available for public comment for a thirty-day period beginning in early January 2017.
+The study report was reviewed by the National Park Service's National Heritage Areas program.

-After final edits, and secure in the knowledge that what is being presented is an accurate and compelling reflection of the shared regional vision, the Calumet Heritage Partnership and the Calumet Collaborative will work with other regional partners to prepare legislation for designation by the United States Congress.
+Now that final edits are complete, and secure in the knowledge that what is being presented is an accurate and compelling reflection of the shared regional vision, the Calumet Heritage Partnership and the Calumet Collaborative will work with other regional partners to prepare legislation for designation by the United States Congress.